 On March 21st, 2020, Myanmar’s Foreign Affairs Ministry announced a temporary suspension of issuance of visas on arrival and e-visa applicable to all visitors from all countries.
-According to a statement from the Foreign Affairs Ministry, this initiative —which is already in effect— has been taken to prevent the spread of the COVID-19 pandemic.
+This ban is to remain in place until June 30th.

-These official representatives may contact a Myanmar diplomatic mission such as an embassy or consulate to request the necessary entry visa or futher directions.
+Travel exemptions are in place for certain “professional purposes” which include some business, construction, and departmental activities.
+These individuals may contact a Myanmar diplomatic mission such as an embassy or consulate to request the necessary entry visa or further directions.

-Additional precautionary measures set in place to further prevent the spread of the novel coronavirus in Myanmar include temporary suspension of foreign visitors’ crossing through Burma border entry points.
+Additional precautionary measures set in place to further prevent the spread of the novel coronavirus in Myanmar include:

 All these initiatives are short-term and have been introduced to safeguard Myanmar nationals and visitors.
-The normal visa regulations will resume as soon as possible.
+Quarantine measures will be lifted and normal visa regulations will resume as soon as possible.

 Can I travel to Myanmar during the coronavirus outbreak?

-However, new restrictions were announced on March 21st, whereas visas on arrival and eVisas for Myanmar are currently suspended for travelers of all nationalities.
+However, new restrictions were announced on March 21st, suspending visas on arrival and eVisas for Myanmar for travelers of all nationalities.

 Preventative Measures for Coronavirus in Burma